Analytical results for the distribution of first return times of non-backtracking random walks on configuration model networks: Introduction

 A more general problem involves the calculation of the first passage (FP) time $T_{\rm FP}$, which is the first time at which a random walk starting from an initial node $i$ at time $t=0$ visits a specified target node $j$ \cite{Redner2001,Sood2005,Peng2021,Tishby2022b}.
 The first return problem is a special case of the first passage problem, in which the initial node coincides with the target node.
 The distribution $P(T_{\rm FR}=t)$ of first return times of RWs was studied on the Bethe lattice, which exhibits a tree structure of an infinite size \cite{Hughes1982,Cassi1989,Giacometti1995,Masuda2004,Martin2010} and on random regular graphs (RRGs) \cite{Tishby2021,Hormann2024}.

-An important variant of the RW model is the non-backtracking random walk (NBW), in which the move backwards to the previous node is excluded \cite{Fitzner2012}.
-Since backtracking steps are excluded, in the infinite network limit in which the network exhibits a tree structure, an NBW never revisits a previously visited node and $\langle S \rangle_t = t+1$.
+An important variant of the RW model is the non-backtracking random walk (NBW), in which the move backwards to the previous node is excluded \cite{Fitzner2013}.
+Since backtracking steps are excluded, in the infinite network limit in which the network exhibits a tree structure, an NBW never revisits a previously visited node.
 In particular, it never returns to the initial node.
 In a finite network, the first return process of NBWs takes place only via non-retroceding trajectories, which rely on the existence of cycles.
-Note that in networks that include leaf nodes of degree $k=1$, NBWs reaching these nodes would get stuck.
-Therefore, in the study of NBWs it is important not only to ensure that the network consists of a single connected component, but also that this component does not include any leaf nodes.
-This implies that the 2-core of the network (namely the largest subgraph in which every node has a degree of at least $2$) encompasses the whole network.

-NBWs are important for several reasons, which are summarized below.
+NBWs are important for several reasons, which are summarised below.
 They provide a more efficient way to explore and analyze complex networks, compared to standard random walks.
 This is due to the fact that by avoiding backtracking steps they can cover more of the network in less time \cite{Alon2007}.
 NBWs are useful for identifying community structures within networks \cite{Arrigo2018}.
 In certain types of networks, NBWs can help mitigate localization effects that might trap standard random walks in specific regions of the network.